hudsonrio/hudsonrio.github.io/_posts/2016-7-21-Netflix_Recommendations.md

 !["An all-around disappointment, Marco Polo is less entertaining than a round of the game that shares its name."](https://raw.githubusercontent.com/hudsonrio/hudsonrio.github.io/master/images/blog%20posts/images_proj6/marco_polo.jpg?raw=true "Marco Polo")

-Therefore, I will be constructing a range of Decision Tree/Random Forest Models that attempt to predict what I will refer to as "popcorn score," or more precisesly the measure of Rotten Tomatoes users who classify a given movie as "Fresh" (divided by the number of respondents).
+Therefore, I will be constructing a range of Decision Tree/Random Forest Models that attempt to predict what I will refer to as "popcorn score," or more precisely the measure of Rotten Tomatoes users who classify a given movie as "Fresh" (divided by the number of respondents).

 ### Features Sidebar

-One of the greatest challenges in these models is in chooising between which features to retain, and which to drop.
+One of the greatest challenges in these models is in choosing between which features to retain, and which to drop.
 Fortunately, my dataset was upwards of 7,000 observations, so I was able to comfortably to retain a strong sample size despite dropping some values.
-As you can see on the plot below, however, some categories had a large number of missing values (boxoffice especially), which forced me to drop it as a feature from my model.
+As you can see on the plot below, however, some categories had a large number of missing values (box office especially), which forced me to drop it as a feature from my model.
 Metascore had 3608 missing values, but because I saw it as a key feature in the sense that I wanted to test my hypothesis that critical acclaim was distinct (although somewhat informative of) popular opinion.
 In subsequent analysis, I might drop Metascore from my analysis, however.
 For more on the feat

 ![Used Features with Low Number of Null Values](https://raw.githubusercontent.com/hudsonrio/hudsonrio.github.io/master/images/blog%20posts/images_proj6/feature_nulls.jpg?raw=true)